 What To Eat in Punta Del Diablo

-Stray Dogs Of Uruguay
+Stray Dogs of Uruguay

 Anyone visiting Punta del Diablo will quickly notice the multitude of dogs.
-Both strays and owned dogs roam freely and they run in little packs.
-Like street gangs they love to stir it up with anything entering their turf – birds, other dogs, horses, motorbikes, and even cars.
+They roam freely and run in little packs.

-During our stay, we had our own little ‘dog-tourage’.
-We even named them: Patch, White Sox, Coon and Foxy.
 Our furry, four-legged friends were at our heels from the moment we stepped out of our cabin and hung out on our patio when we would have a fire.

 Visiting Punta Del Diablo in the Off-Season